 Wondering what to do with all of your cherry tomatoes?
 Want a quick, easy delicious fresh tasting sauce for pasta or chicken?
 Try my quick and easy Roasted Cherry Tomato Sauce!
-You can use an immersion blender to completely blend it into a sauce, or freeze it as is for bruschetta, or to have roasted tomatoes on hand.
+You can use an immersion blender (paid link) to completely blend it into a sauce, or freeze it as is for bruschetta, or to have roasted tomatoes on hand.
 The choice is yours!
 I like having a mixture of both on hand for different purposes.
 (Updated August 31, 2020)

 This post does contain affiliate links which means that if you click on them and/or buy something I may earn a small commission -at no extra cost to you.
 I only recommend the things I actually use in my kitchen.
 By clicking and buying these items, you help keep my recipe blog running.
 Thank you!Use fresh cherry tomatoes from your garden or the farmer’s market or even the grocery store!

 Grab some fresh tomatoes from your local farmer’s market or pick some from your garden.
 This sauce is super easy to make and you can freeze it in portions for later.
 No need to peel or seed the tomatoes!
 The cherry tomatoes make it a very creamy sauce and if you use a variety of cherry tomatoes such as Sun Gold (yellow ones) it will also be sweet.
 It’s great for pastas, casseroles, pizza sauce (thicken with a little tomato paste), over veggies and more!

 Be sure and check out my other tomato sauce recipe: